DanielSaromo/ARP/README.md

 ### What about `xQ`?

 In the [original ARP paper](https://arxiv.org/abs/1910.02483), you needed to set this value manually.
-Currently, by default, `xQ` is automatically calculated using `L`.
+Currently, by default, `xQ` is automatically calculated using `xmin_lim` and `xmax_lim`.
 However, the ARP library supports a custom selection of the `xQ` value.

 A deeper explanation can be found in the journal version of the ARP paper (in preparation).